Parking Ticket Appeals

 Three Member Panel:

-The second step of the ticket appeal process entails the coordination of a three-member panel of University faculty, staff and student members.
+The second step of the ticket appeal process entails the coordination of a three-member panel.
 The panel's responsibility is to review the decision made at prior appeal step in effort to determine whether the appellant's ticket appeal was denied due to an error in fact or law, if the appellant was not afforded due process, or to review any additional information which was not provided in the original appeal.
 If these criteria are not met then the panel cannot reverse a hearing officer's decision.
-The first step appeal information is reviewed at this step.
+The initial appeal information is reviewed at this step, along with any new inforamation provided.
 Panel meetings are not hearings or re-hearings; appellants do not appear at panel meetings.